isabella232/magento-learn.en/help/free-video-library/add-a-java-script-module.md

 ---
 title: Add A JavaScript Module
-Description: In this video we will develop a simple JS module that provides the greeting "Hello World".
+description: In this video we will develop a simple JS module that provides the greeting "Hello World".
 feature: Video Pages
 topics: front-end-development, ront-end-development
 kt: 5612